wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/understanding-low-code-as-a-traditional-developer/includes/1-introduction.md

 :::row:::
   :::column span="4":::
-    Maria Zelaya works in inventory management and makes sure Munson's runs like a well-oiled machine.
-She verifies the warehouse has enough materials on hand and if not orders more using a legacy system that Crystal wrote.
+    Maria works in inventory management and makes sure VanArsdel runs like a well-oiled machine.
+She verifies the warehouse has enough materials on hand and if not orders more using a legacy system that Kiana wrote.
 But more than that—she performs audits on the inventory, checks with vendors for the best prices, and other inventory supply management tasks.
   :::column-end:::
   :::column:::
     ![Cartoon depiction of Maria](../../shared/media/maria.png)
   :::column-end:::
 :::row-end:::

 Maria has been studying up on Power Apps in her spare time.
 She believes that Power Apps excels at enabling business professionals develop applications that are easy to create and deploy.
-She will provide Crystal with requirements for the new app, and do some work on the Power Apps mobile app with her as well.
+She will provide Kiana with requirements for the new app, and do some work on the Power Apps mobile app with her as well.

 ## What Is "Low Code", and how is it used in Canvas-based Power Apps?

+You and Kiana have worked on the same "high code" or traditional development team at VanArsdel for a long time.
+You've developed everything from .NET Core Console applications to ASP.NET Core web APIs to reusable libraries shared via NuGet together.
+As you sit down to learn Power Apps from a traditional development background, it helps to understand what is meant by "low code".

 The term "low code" can mean different things to different people when they first hear it.
 What we mean when we talk about low code is that with tools like Power Apps, you only need to write a small amount of code to get results that would normally take several more lines of code in a traditional programming language.